actionhero/actionhero/readme.markdown

 There are also some static files (index.html and associate files for a test) included in `/public/` which you can check with the file action.

 ## Other Goodies

-### Logging and API Request Limiting

-Every database driver for for actionHero should contain a `api.rateLimitCheck = function(api, connection, next) ` method.
-This method returns `requestThisHourSoFar`.
-If present, all web requests will first check to see if the the client has made too many requests this hour, as defined in `api.configData.apiRequestLimitPerHour`.
-The mySQL driver which ships with actionHero stores these logs in the logs table, accessible via the log model in `models/log.js`

-Socket activity is not logged.

 ### Safe Params
 Params (GET and POST) provided by the user will be checked against a whitelist.
 Any column headers in your tables (like firstName, lastName) will be accepted and additional params you define as required or optional in your actions `action.inputs.required` and `action.inputs.optional`.
 Special params which the api will always accept are: